Policy

 The average earnings of a worker, who is a student, are recalculated

-• if the worker is unable to complete his or her education as a result of the injury, when the worker would have completed his or her education if the injury had not occurred, or
+- if the worker is unable to complete their education as a result of the injury, when the worker would have completed their education if the injury had not occurred, or

-• in any other case, when the worker has ended his or her education.
+- in any other case, when the worker has ended their education.

 The recalculated average earnings of a worker, who is a student, are determined by using the average earnings of a worker employed in a job in which the injured worker would likely be employed if the injury had not occurred.